philadams-zz/philadams.net/src/quotes.md

 -
 > They always say time changes things, but you actually have to change them
 > yourself. _Andy Warhol_

 -
+> Our idea of relaxing is all too often to plop down in front of the television
+> set and let its pandering idiocy liquefy our brains.
+Shutting off the thought
+> process is not rejuvenating; the mind is like a car battery - it recharges by
+> running. _Bill Watterson_

+-
 > Attention is the rarest and purest form of generosity. _Simone Weil_